What Is Intel SGX?

 - Whether you should disable Intel SGX

-Here at Trenton Systems, our servers and workstations incorporate CPUs that support Intel SGX, and our amazing support team is happy to assist customers with setting up SGX in the BIOS.
+Here at Trenton Systems, our servers and workstations incorporate CPUs that support Intel SGX, as well as Intel PFR and Intel TME, and our amazing support team is happy to assist customers with setting up SGX in the BIOS.

 And because we’re a longtime Intel solutions partner, we also have a direct line to Intel for assistance with any advanced SGX inquiries.